ConnectedDot/beginners-C-program-examples/README.md

 - [To check if a matrix is a sparse matrix or not](https://github.com/gouravthakur39/beginners-C-program-examples/blob/master/SparseMatrix_017.c)
 - [To calculate the Least Common Multiple](https://github.com/gouravthakur39/beginners-C-program-examples/blob/master/lcm.c)
 - [Lambda in C](https://github.com/gouravthakur39/beginners-C-program-examples/blob/master/lambda_in_c.c)
-# Contributing
-This is a personal learning project for me.

-Please feel free to fork this repo.
-Pull request to submit more programs.